Governance

 ---|---|---|

-GSM Bucket Capacity | 100% Increase | |
+Facilitator Bucket Capacity | Up to 100% increase |

-GHO Borrow Cap | 100M | |
+GHO Borrow Cap | Up to 100% increase or decrease | |

-Max GHO Borrow Rate | 25% | |
+GHO Borrow Rate | Up to 5% change to optimalUsageRatio, baseVariableBorrowRate, variableRateSlope1, and variableRateSlope2 with maximum of 25% | |

 Description | Value | |